To view data on fine particle pollution from key sites along with the New South Wales (Australia) coast, please see below.

 The project has generated the following two air pollution databases containing one of the longer-term and most comprehensive air particulate matter datasets for the Asia-Pacific region to date.
 We believe these databases will be a valuable resource which can be utilised for improved air pollution models and pollution reduction strategies.

 Asia-Pacific Aerosol Database (APAD)

 This database contains the measured concentrations (ng/m³), errors and minimum detectable limits of between 15 - 40 different elemental species for each sampled day and site.
 The database is provided in EXCEL workbook (.xlsx) format to facilitate its access and usability.
-Detailed information regarding the database contents, format, sampling and analysis methodology are provided in the accompanying user manual.
+Detailed information regarding the database contents, format, sampling and analysis methodology is provided in the accompanying user manual.

 Downloads: User Manual (pdf) | Database (.xlsx) 25.9MB

 If you use this database, please include the following citation: David D. Cohen, Armand J. Atanacio.
 The IAEA/RCA Fine and Coarse Particle Ambient Air Database.
 ANSTO report/E-784, 2015.
 ISBN: 1921268247